muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Melody was the first to strike.

-Compaired to her sister, Melody felt slow and slugish.
+Compared to her sister, Melody felt slow and sluggish.

 She charged at the horned boy and swung her fist at him.